muralikrishn-123/Age-and-Gender-Recognition/README.md

 # Age-and-Gender-Recognition
 Age and Gender Recognition Using Machine Learning
-#A Gender and Age Detection program by Mahesh Sawant
+#A Gender and Age Detection program by Murali Krishna

 import cv2
 import math